 A fundraiser page is connected to your organization page — it’s best used for specific campaigns, projects, or funds, where you want to set a financial goal, timeline, and talk about your campaign’s purpose and goals.

-Team pages allow you to run large-scale peer-to-peer campaigns where your supporters create their own fundraiser pages and ask their social network to donate to your nonprofit.
-Read more about team campaigns on Mightycause.
+Event and Team pages allow you to run large-scale peer-to-peer campaigns where your supporters create their own fundraiser pages and ask their social network to donate to your nonprofit.
+Read more about event and team campaigns on Mightycause.

 First, log into your Mightycause account.
 Then find your name on the navigation bar and hover over it with your mouse.
 Then choose the organization you want to fundraise for from the dropdown menu.
 If you manage multiple organizations, you will see each in the dropdown.
 If you only manage one organization, it will be the only one labeled “Dashboard”.
 The organization or fundraiser at the top labeled “Recent” is a recent Mightycause page you have visited, whether it is your organization or otherwise.

 Once you’re on your organization’s page, scroll down and click the “Fundraise” button: